 Here are 8 science-backed benefits that drinking kombucha may offer:

-1. Boosts Gut Health
+1. May Boost Gut Health

-More specifically, this probiotic-rich drink can prevent and alleviate symptoms of the following gut-related conditions:
+Although more research needs to be done, some believe that this probiotic-rich drink can prevent and alleviate symptoms of the following gut-related conditions:

 - Inflammatory Bowel Disease (IBD): IBD is a group of chronic inflammatory disorders that affect the digestive system.
 The two most common types of IBD are Crohn’s disease and ulcerative colitis.
 Probiotic-rich foods, like kombucha, may help reduce the inflammation associated with IBD.